 I am absolutely inspired by travel & adventures.
 I'm a full-time daydreamer.
 I build playlists - soundtracks for my life.
 Even just a hike on my own land is made to feel romantic.
 Whether it's that dramatic scene in the rain, or running in the bright dew on the tips of grass.
 Mountains, plains, rivers, oceans, woods, fields.
 There is so much beauty to everything.
 I love the simple, the complex, the small things, and the big.
 After all that travel, I still come home to these Virginia mountains, and have found a new love for them all over again with photography.

 I'm a hopeless romantic.
 Not always when it comes to love, but the romance in everyday life, in the fog and rain and glowing sun between the trees.
 I grew up watching Jane Austen and those beautiful images of love.
 Those details, looks, that soft touch of someone you love that sends shivers.

 I believe photography captures all of that.

-As for lifestyle?
 Trust me when I say I'm lazy and enjoy a good movie as I sleep on the couch with blankets and tea, and I think those times deserve beautiful pictures as well.
-That peace is beautiful.